-A second key component was the use of the Northern District Flow Model, Version 5.0 (NDM5) to provide an estimate of anthropogenic impacts of groundwater withdrawals on flows to the Homosassa River/Homosassa Spring Group.
-The model determined that withdrawals at 2015 levels result in a 1.9 percent reduction in flow, whereas withdrawals at 2035 levels (with planned conservation and reuse projects) result in a 2.6 percent reduction.
+A second key component was the use of the NDM5 to provide an estimate of anthropogenic impacts of groundwater withdrawals on flows of the Chassahowitzka River system.
+The model determined that withdrawals at 2015 levels result in a 1.4 percent reduction in flow, whereas withdrawals at 2035 levels (with planned conservation and reuse projects) result in a 2.0 percent reduction.

-In addition to the development of the new hydrodynamic model, a number of studies and data collection efforts were initiated to support the MFL reevaluation, including the following:
+In addition to the development of the new hydrodynamic model, a number of new studies and data collection efforts were initiated to support the MFL reevaluation, including the following:

-- A study to characterize the spatial variability of the benthic macroinvertebrate community abundance and distribution - A study to collect submerged aquatic vegetation (SAV) data to provide for comparisons with historical surveys - A sediment assessment study - A detailed study of the relationships between flows and water quality in the system and the potential impacts to water quality - A fish community assessment - A study to map shoreline and emergent vegetation and compare the collected data with historical data to identify changes
+- A study to characterize the spatial variability of the benthic macroinvertebrate community abundance and distribution within the Chassahowitzka system - A study to collect submerged aquatic vegetation (SAV) data to provide for comparisons with historical surveys - A sediment assessment study

+- A detailed study of the relationships between flows and water quality in the system and the potential impacts to water quality - A fish community assessment - A study to map shoreline and emergent vegetation and compare the collected data with historical data to identify changes

-The Florida Department of Environmental Protection (FDEP) has designated the Homosassa River/Homosassa Spring Group system as Class II (Shellfish Propagation or Harvesting) for the estuarine areas, and Class III (Fish Consumption, Recreation, Propagation and Maintenance of a Healthy, Well-Balanced Population of Fish and Wildlife) for the freshwater portions.
+The Florida Department of Environmental Protection (FDEP) has designated the Chassahowitzka River/Chassahowitzka Spring Group system as Class II (Shellfish Propagation or Harvesting) for the estuarine areas, and Class III (Fish Consumption, Recreation, Propagation and Maintenance of a Healthy, Well-Balanced Population of Fish and Wildlife) for the freshwater portions.
 The system is also designated an Outstanding Florida Water (OFW) and a SWFWMD Surface Water Improvement and Management (SWIM) Priority Waterbody.
 Key environmental resources in the area that were specifically targeted for protection in this MFL include SAV, water quality, manatee thermal habitat, and snook thermal habitat.

-The final MFL presented within the report was based on allowance of a 15 percent reduction in snook thermal habitat using the hydrodynamic model.
-Based on the 15 percent habitat reduction, an allowable flow reduction of 5 percent was identified.
+The final MFL presented within the report was based on allowance of a 15 percent reduction in three critical habitats as evaluated with the hydrodynamic model.
+The three habitats included area and volume of salinity-based habitats less than or equal to 1 part per thousand (ppt) and snook thermal habitat.
+Based on the 15 percent habitat reduction, an allowable flow reduction of 8 percent was identified.
 Current water withdrawals are at or less than 2 percent of the baseline flow condition.
 Based on the comparison of the current withdrawals with the allowable, the MFL document concluded that no recovery strategy was needed.